CoreMedia/ckeditor-plugins/packages/ckeditor5-coremedia-differencing/README.md

 ================================================================================

 Other than possibly suggested by the plugin-name, this plugin does not take care of calculating differences by itself.
-It is meant to be ensure, that differencing data as generated in CoreMedia Studio are forwarded to editing view, so that CSS rules can be applied to it, to highlight changes, additions and deletions.
+It is meant to ensure, that differencing data as generated in CoreMedia Studio are forwarded to editing view, so that CSS rules can be applied to it, to highlight changes, additions and deletions.